Karamürsel

 Karamürsel is a municipality and district of Kocaeli Province, Turkey.
 Its area is 262 km^{2}, and its population is 59,676 (2022).
-It is on the south coast of the Gulf of İzmit.
+It is on the south coast of the Gulf of Izmit.
 Before its conquest by the Ottomans it used to be called by the Greek name of Praenetos (Πραινετός in Greek).
-The modern name commemorates Kara Mürsel who founded the Ottoman navy and designed distinctive galley ships, called kadırgas, for it.
+The modern name commemorates Kara Mürsel Bey who founded the Ottoman Navy and designed distinctive galley ships, called kadırgas, for it.

 Karamürsel holds special significance for the Turkish Navy, as it was here in 1323 that the Ottoman Empire first established an outlet to the sea, thus laying the foundations for the Ottoman Navy which would go on to dominate the eastern Mediterranean for several centuries.

 The Karamürsel area is not as heavily industrialised as other parts of Kocaeli province.

-Ferry services link Karamürsel to İzmit and Hereke on the northern side of the Bay of İzmit.
+Ferry services link Karamürsel to Izmit on the eastern end and Hereke on the northern side of the Bay of Izmit.

-Population
+Recent history and population

 According to the Ottoman General Census of 1881/82-1893, the kaza of Karamürsel had a total population of 25,322, consisting of 11,023 Greeks, 10,732 Muslims, 3,549 Armenians and 18 foreign citizens.

+The district was occupied by British forces for a few hours on June 25, 1920 that ended with a forced withdrawal caused by the Turkish National Struggle troops.
+It consequently faced an initial Greek landing operation attempt on July 11, 1920, and an occupation by Greek forces on October 23, 1920 as part of the Greco-Turkish War.
+Greek troops set a part of the town on fire and caused heavy damage, even destroying mosques and their minarets.
+On July 4, 1921, the district was liberated from enemy occupation by Turkish troops.
+The Hacımehmet neighborhood of the city was renamed "4 Temmuz" (4th of July) to commemorate the day of liberation, which stands as a major symbol and turning point for the district.
+July 4th is celebrated enthusiastically every year with festivities and events.

 In 1923 the Greeks were obliged to leave Turkey under the terms of the Treaty of Lausanne that concluded the Turkish War of Independence.